A High-Performance List Decoding Algorithm for Surface Codes with Erroneous Syndrome: Proposed method

 and the parity-check matrix is extended to include the syndrome, i.e.,

-The color shading in the matrices corresponds to Fig.~\ref{fig: concatenate}, providing an intuitive understanding. \end{example} After obtaining the LLR vectors of the new virtual codeword \footnote{It is important to note that the new virtual codeword is not a valid codeword of the original quantum code; rather, it is a classical codeword on finite field $GF(2)$ that encodes the estimated quantum/syndrome errors.}, and the extended parity-check matrix, the LCOSD algorithm is applied to them~\cite{liang2024BPLCOSD}.
-Next, we focus on extracting the quantum/syndrome errors from the LCOSD output.
+The color shading in the matrices corresponds to Fig.~\ref{fig: concatenate}, providing an intuitive understanding. \end{example} Taking the extended parity-check matrix and the virtual codeword LLRs as input, the OSD algorithm will list $\ell_{\textrm{max}}$ virtual codewords and output the best one.
+Note that the virtual codeword is not an actual codeword of the original quantum code; rather, it is a classical codeword in the finite field $GF(2)$ that encodes the estimated quantum and syndrome errors.
+In the next subsection, we will concentrate on extracting the quantum and syndrome errors from the codeword produced by the OSD algorithm.

-\subsection{Extracting Quantum/Syndrome Errors}
+\subsection{Extracting quantum/syndrome errors}

-The best virtual codeword $\bm{c} \in GF(2)^{3n-k}$ is selected from the list of candidates $\mathcal{L}$ generated by the LCOSD algorithm.
-The quality of a virtual codeword is determined by the sum of the LLRs for the non-zero bits, i.e.,
+The best virtual codeword $\bm{c} \in GF(2)^{2n+m}$ is selected from the list of candidates $\mathcal{L}$ generated by the OSD algorithm.
+Here, the best virtual codeword is the one that minimizes the LLR metric $\Gamma(\cdot)$,

-Next, we extract the quantum error pattern $\bm{e} \in \{I, X, Y, Z\}^{n}$ and the syndrome error pattern $\bm{s} \in GF(2)^{n-k}$ from the best virtual codeword $\bm{c}$.
+Next, we extract the quantum error pattern $\bm{e} \in \{I, X, Y, Z\}^{n}$ and the syndrome error pattern $\bm{s} \in GF(2)^{m}$ from the best virtual codeword $\bm{c}$.
 The extraction process is illustrated in the following example~(Example~\ref{ex: extract}).